 England also have a bowling attack that is honed for high-scoring matches.
 This is a thankless and undervalued art and we want to quickly pay tribute to it because it is something that is almost wholly overlooked.

 Some days you restrict the opposition to 350 and that is a very good effort – a fact that is currently acknowledged somewhere around zero per cent of the time.
-(Then the batsmen saunter past that target and everyone gushes about what they’ve done.)
+(When the batsmen saunter past such a target, everyone gushes about what they’ve done.)